lucasondel/SpeechDatasets.jl/docs/src/timit.md

 ```

 !!! warning
-    the preparation function assumes that the directory are lower-case!
+    the preparation function assumes that the folder names are
+    lower-case!

 ## Citation